Why do we need to treat wastewater?

 Inorganics do not break down easily.
 If they enter lakes or rivers via untreated wastewater, they remain there.
 As their concentrations increase over time, the water quality becomes a hazard for humans and animals alike.

 Nutrients in wastewater include nitrogen and phosphorus compounds.
 These often come from human waste and cleaning products like laundry detergent and dishwasher soap.

-It is no secret that nitrogen and phosphorus are common compounds in fertilisers.
-They do wonders in plant growth and reproduction.
-However, this benefit becomes a serious threat if nutrient-rich wastewater is allowed to enter lakes, rivers and streams.
+It is no secret that nitrogen and phosphorus are common ingredients in fertilisers.
+They work wonders when we want to make plants grow and reproduce.
+But this advantage becomes a serious threat if we allow untreated and nutrient-rich wastewater to enter lakes and rivers.